Saundra M. Nettles: Mentioned Studies

-Over the years as Nettles has worked on studies investigating the relation between race, education and environment, others to have investigated these relations and thus cited her work.
-According to Rhodes et al., "Evaluations of volunteer mentoring programs provide evidence of positive influences on adolescent development outcomes including academic achievement (McPartland &Nettles)."
-It is seen here Rhodes et al. agrees with Nettles about her investigation on adolescents and their development, where Nettles has provided a suggestion to help this issue by the use of programs.
-In addition to this environmental influence, Noguera cites from Nettles that " In several communities throughout the United States, Black parents are turning to churches and community organizations as one possible source of support (McPartland &Nettles)."
-It can be seen that both Noguera and Nettles address the same issue and facts about racial communities seeking out help for support for their children.
-Nettles has allowed some insight into the main problem with the relations between these factors that impact individuals and further plans to investigate it along with other fellow psychologists.
+Many studies related to race, education, and the environment have cited Nettles's work.
+According to Rhodes et al., "Evaluations of volunteer mentoring programs provide evidence of positive influences on adolescent development outcomes including academic achievement (McPartland & Nettles)."
+It is seen here that Rhodes et al. agree with Nettles about her investigation on adolescents and their development, where Nettles has provided a suggestion to help this issue by the use of programs.
+In addition to this environmental influence, Noguera cites from Nettles that "In several communities throughout the United States, black parents are turning to churches and community organizations as one possible source of support (McPartland & Nettles)."
+Both Noguera and Nettles address the same issue and facts about racial communities seeking out help for support for their children.
+Nettles has allowed some insight into the main problem with the relations between these factors that impact individuals and plans to investigate it alongside other fellow psychologists.